The Role of a Fiduciary in Your Estate

 Planning a particularly complex estate might require the advisory assistance of a financial firm, a bank, or even a brokerage firm.
 These fiduciaries are not limited to individuals.
 These types of business entities can also have fiduciary responsibilities that extend to all their employees, partners, corporate officers, and other personnel.

 Brokers themselves, however, are not usually held to the fiduciary highest standard of care.
-They follow another code, a "suitability standard" that is far more relaxed.
+They follow another code, a "suitability standard" that is far more relaxed and generally means "know your customer."
 Remember, a fiduciary must put her client's interests before her own.

 This can be a tightrope for brokers so they're normally held to a standard that simply says they're obligated to research the advice they're giving you and they act in good faith to serve your best interests based on their knowledge of your financial situation.